While Google has its place, there are many better resources available online. Being a library member gives you access to

 National Geographic Virtual Library

 This collection brings together a complete archive of National Geographic Magazine, every page of every issue; from 1888 – current (one month embargo) along with the Magazine Archive; a cross-searchable collection of National Geographic books, images, maps and videos as well as National Geographic Traveler magazine from 2010 to January 2020 and National Geographic History from 2019 make up the People Animals and the World (PAW) collection.
 The final part of this collection is comprised of the National Geographic Kids Magazine, from 2009-present (3-month embargo), along with a selection of National Geographic books, images and multimedia.

 In-library use only eResources

 Ancestry Library Edition - Remote access to this platform has been temporarily enabled for library members due to the COVID-19 pandemic.
 In-library-only access will be restored when public libraries reopen.

 Family history and genealogy resource.
-Search census and vital records, immigration and military records, family histories, historical maps and more.
-Only accessible from Burdekin Library computers.
+Search census and vital records, immigration and military records, family histories, historical maps and more. normally this product is only accessible from Burdekin Library computers.